One of the new feature of Group Policy Preferences in Windows 7 and

 Image 2.
 Example power plan timetable

-So to do this we setup two separate power plans, with one that is applied by default all the time and the other one that will take precedence and apply during business hours.
+So to do this we setup two separate power plans, with one that is

 How to setup the Default Power Plan Policy